wireapp/wire-server-deploy/offline/upgrading.md

 ### Upgrading Wire itsself

-inspect your values and secrets files with diff comparing them to the new defaults.
+Inspect your `values.yaml` and `secrets.yaml` files with diff comparing them to the new defaults.

 Now upgrade `wire-server`: